thouska/spotpy/README.md

 # spotpy
-A Statistical Parameter Optimization Framework for Python
+A Statistical Parameter Optimization Tool for Python

 ---